maxahirwe/sguide/README.md

 ## Description

-Title: "Study Buddy - A Personal Study Assistant"
+Title: "Study Guide - A Personal Ai-Assisted Study Assistant"

 Objective: To create a web application that uses the OpenAI API to provide students with a personal study assistant that can answer their questions and provide additional resources to help them study more effectively.